For the price of bitcoin, the summer was anything but smooth.

 While promising for the network, though, analysts seemed less enthusiastic about SegWit’s potential impact on bitcoin prices.

-Cryptocurrency investment fund manager Jacob Eliosoff, for example, said investors have likely already priced in the coming change as it was announced in December and originally expected to be deployed in April.
+said investors have likely already priced in the coming change as it was

 "SegWit's release seems too gradual and widely expected (not to say overdue) to really bump the price," Eliosoff said.